Brooklyn Children’s Museum Entryway

 location: Brooklyn, NY | size: 1000 sq ft | opened: 1989

 As one of her first solo architectural commissions, Mindy designed the renovation of the Brooklyn Children’s Museum entryway and adjacent facilities, including front desk, information wall, 400-coat cloakroom, and “Kid’s Crew” area (check-in for unaccompanied visitors).
-Mindy also convinced the museum to add a security room so that the guard could move out of the basement, and to have a modesty wall for the bathrooms.
+Mindy also convinced the museum to add a security room so that the guard’s station could move out of the basement, and add a modesty wall for the bathrooms.
 The design and construction was completed within only a few weeks, an extraordinarily short time.